alejandro-guzman/continuum-td-vm/README.md

 The `docker-continuum` directory should be mounted in to the guest machine at `/docker-continuum`.

-You also have access the directory the Vagrantfile lives in at `/vagrant` on the guest machine.
+You also have access to the directory the Vagrantfile lives in at `/vagrant` on the guest machine.

 All changes done to files in synced folders on the host will appear on the guest machine as well.

-To add a sync folder on the guest
+To add a sync folder on the guest.

 ```bash
 # Vagrantfile